-Column Description Use indicator Filled circle (🜒 Satellite is being used to calculate positions.
-Empty circle (〇) Satellite is visible but is not being used to calculate positions (for example, if the satellite's elevation is below the configured minimum elevation).
-No circle Satellite is available, but is not being tracked by the TerraSync software (for example, if the satellite's signal is blocked by a tall building).
+Column Description Use indicator tor Filled circle () Satellite is being used to calculate positions.
+Empty circle (Q) Satellite is being tracked but is not being used to calculate positions (for example, if the satellite's elevation is below the configured minimum elevation).
+No circle Satellite is available, but is not being tracked by the GNSS receiver (for example, if the satellite's signal is blocked by a tall building).
 PRN The pseudo-random number of each satellite.
-A satellite is identified by its unique PRN.
+A satellite is identified by a prefix for each GNSS constellation and its unique PRN.
 L1 SNR The current signal-to-noise ratio of the L1 signal from each satellite, in dBHz.
-A satellite that is below the configured Min SNR (see page 203) is not used to compute positions.
+A satellite that is below the configured Min SNR (see page 183) is not used to compute positions.
 L2 SNR This column only appears if the connected GNSS receiver is a dual-frequency receiver with a dual-frequency antenna.
 The current signal-to-noise ratio of the L2 signal from each satellite, in dBHz.
-Note - If a satellit te is marked as "unhealthy" by the GNSS Control Segment, appear in the SNR columns for that satellite.
+Note - If a satellite is marked as "unhealthy" by the GNSS Control Segment, the characters UIH appear in the SNR columns for that satellite.
 Elev The current elevation above the horizon of each satellite.
-A satellite that is below the configured Min Elevation (see page 203) is not used to compute positions.
+A satellite that is below the configured Min Elevation (see page 183) is not used to compute positions.
 Br(T) or Br(M) The current bearing to each satellite.
-This bearing is shown relative to either true north (T) or magnetic north (M), as determined by the currently configured North Reference (see page 228).
+This bearing is shown relative to either true north (T) or magnetic north (M), as determined by the currently configured North Reference (see page 205).